mariocesar/mariocesar/README.md

   🗒 I post without a particular order helpful bits of code at [gist.github.com/mariocesar](https://gist.github.com/mariocesar) that are sometimes worthy of looking at.

-- 📺 You can watch me code live and chat with me in [twitch.tv/mariocesar_xyz](https://www.twitch.tv/mariocesar_xyz) at weekends and sometimes randomly any given day
+- 📺 You can watch me code live and chat with me on [twitch.tv/mariocesar_xyz](https://www.twitch.tv/mariocesar_xyz) at weekends and sometimes randomly on any given day

   📼 When I stream, I do it simultaneously on [my YouTube Channel](https://www.youtube.com/channel/UCW7WUg3fWY4QHQTNsSEdNFQ), I host some recordings there that someday I will remove 😅

-- 🐦 Saying little in Twitter [twitter.com/mariocesar_bo](https://twitter.com/mariocesar_bo)
+- 🐦 Saying little on Twitter [twitter.com/mariocesar_bo](https://twitter.com/mariocesar_bo)